 “The margins of the trading business have shrunk, so we have scaled, and we made a conscious decision to set up operations in Hungary.
 At the beginning people were looking at me like I was crazy when I told them that I was working in Hungary, as it’s not considered to be a place to do business.
 Then they realised how qualified people were, and how motivated they were.
 That’s why we keep hiring in the region, and why I am also filing a new business in Budapest.”

-SVI was a front runner in setting up in Budapest – larger firms like were nowhere to be seen at first, but quickly moved in on the action after firms like SVI set up shop.
+SVI was a front runner in setting up in Budapest – larger firms were nowhere to be seen at first, but quickly moved in on the action after outfits like SVI set up shop.

 “In Budapest we have five different departments: customer service, IT, compliance, finance and implementation,” adds Laszlo Ujvari.